TLuca-coder210/Energy_Sustainability_Ranking/README.md

 **Author:** Teodorescu Luca-Nicolae, 1st Year Student, Faculty of Mathematics and Computer Science **Coordinator:** Assoc.
 Prof. Dr. Alexe Bogdan

+This repository presents the core concept and methodology as showcased at the Student Scientific Communications Session organized by the University of Bucharest.
+The topic of this project was proposed by **PPC Romania**.
+Please note that this is a work in progress and the codebase may not be currently available on GitHub, as the research is actively being expanded for publication.

 ---

 ## Project Objectives